The Populous MCP server lets AI clients plan, launch, monitor, and inspect Populous simulations through a structured tool interface.

 getWorkflowGuide

 Call this once at the start of a new MCP session.
-It returns the supported launch workflow, supporting tools, and common pitfalls.
+It returns the canonical v2 workflow, slot-kind rules, common scenarios, and tool-ordering pitfalls.

 Use it when: